 As a Denver Health team member you play a critical role in promoting and ensuring high-quality and safe care for our patients.
 We expect you to speak up through appropriate channels if you believe the Denver Health commitments to quality and patient safety are not being met.
-Anyone who retaliates against someone reporting concerns of patient safety and quality in good faith will receive corrective action up to and including termination of employment.
-Channels to report quality and safety concerns include telling your supervisor or other leader in the organization, including completing a Safety Intelligence (SI) report, contacting the Office of Quality and Patient Safety, or reporting on the Denver Health ValuesLine.
-To create and sustain a culture of patient safety and quality, Denver Health uses SI, a reporting tool that increases awareness of patient safety concerns.
+Anyone who retaliates against someone reporting patient safety and quality concerns in good faith will receive corrective action up to and including termination of employment.
+Channels to report quality and safety concerns include telling your supervisor or other leaders in the organization, completing an adverse event report, contacting the Office of Quality and Patient Safety, or reporting through the Denver Health ValuesLine.

+To create and sustain a culture of patient safety and quality, Denver Health uses STARS (Safety, Tracking And Reporting System), a reporting tool that increases awareness of patient safety concerns.
+The system replaces the STARS previous SI reporting system that will be retired in February.

-You should report in real-time all patient safety and quality of care concerns by accessing the SI icon available on all Denver Health desktops.
-Each SI report is routed to an interdisciplinary team as determined by the specific event type and location.
+Report in real time all patient safety and quality of care concerns by accessing the STARS icon available on all Denver Health desktops.
+Each adverse event report is routed to an interdisciplinary team as determined by the specific event type and location.
 This team will evaluate the event to identify opportunities to improve patient care.
-Staff can contact Patient Safety and Quality or Risk Management with any questions or concerns.
+You can contact the Patient Safety and Quality or Risk Management departments with any questions or concerns.